janmilosh/ad_tracker/README.md

 An application for keeping track of newspaper advertisements.

 ## To Install Locally
-Clone ad_tracker and navigate to project root
+Clone ad_tracker and navigate to project root.

 Create virtual environment and install requirements:
 ```sh